gcranid/chatt/README.md

 ##### Vector data

-With `docker-compose.yaml`, a dockerized Chroma database is run side by side with `ChatOllama`.
+With `docker-compose.yaml`, a dockerized Chroma database is run side by side with `Chatt`.
 The data is persisted in a docker volume.

 ##### Relational data

-The relational data including knowledge base records and their associated files are stored in a SQLite database file persisted and mounted from `~/.chatollama/chatollama.sqlite`.
+The relational data including knowledge base records and their associated files are stored in a SQLite database file persisted and mounted from `~/.Chatt/Chatt.sqlite`.

 #### Proxy